 - D) Student Loans

-The correct answer, as of the latest quarterly data, is A) Checkable Deposits and Currency - but followed very closely by D) Student Loans!
-This is due to a decline in student loan balances because of CARES Act forbearances.
-Checkable Deposits and Currency has soared as a result of massive stimulus and reduced consumption from the COVID pandemic.
+The correct answer, as of the latest quarterly data, is D) Student Loans.
+For a brief period in 2020 the answer to this was A) Checkable Deposits and Currency due to a decline in student loan balances because of CARES Act forbearances.
+Checkable Deposits and Currency soared as a result of massive stimulus and reduced consumption from the COVID pandemic.

 The rapid growth in student debt has been an ongoing topic in the financial press.
 A stunning chart that continues to haunt us illustrates the rapid growth in federal loans to students since the onset of the great recession.
 The chart is based on the Federal Reserve's Financial Accounts data (available here) for the government's assets and liabilities.
 We've used a log-scale vertical axis.